24 Paid Internships for High School Students

 Fields: Particle physics

-Varies depending on lab choice.
+Location: Varies depending on lab choice.

 Eligibility: Open to high school sophomores, juniors, and seniors who are U.S. citizens or those who have a permanent resident status with Illinois high school enrollment.
 Proof of medical insurance is required.